-Academic standing is a way for the University to assess how you are doing in your courses.
+Academic standing is a tool for you to measure your academic performance and to assess how you are doing in your courses.
 There are four kinds of academic standing:

 - In Good Standing